-Ashley Brim is a Los Angeles-based filmmaker.
+Ashley Brim is an award-winning Los Angeles-based filmmaker.
 A graduate of Savannah College of Art and Design with a BFA in Photography and Art History, she transitioned to filmmaking to be director Michael Cuesta’s assistant on the pilot for the Emmy Award winning television series HOMELAND.
 She continued her work with Cuesta for two more years: on Homeland where he served as Producing Director, on the pilot for the CBS series ELEMENTARY which he directed and Executive Produced, and developing feature and television projects.
 In 2013 she accepted a position as assistant to Alex Gansa, Co-creator and Showrunner of Homeland, in the writers’ office in LA.

 Ashley currently serves as Assistant Producer on the Showtime series HOMELAND.